evadogstar/qvm-screenshot-tool/README.md

 # qvm-screenshot-tool

 The _**qvm-screenshot-tool**_ is a screenshot tool for [Qubes OS](https://qubes-os.org/)<br>
-This tool provide funcionality to make screenshots at Qubes dom0 and upload it automaticaly to AppVM, to imgurl service thought this AppVm and some other taks.
+This tool provide funcionality to make screenshots at Qubes dom0, edit them and upload it automaticaly to AppVM, to imgurl service thought this AppVm and some other taks.
 This tool must be places and used only at **dom0** <br>
 No need to upload something to TemplateVM.

 Need example?
 All screenshots on this tutorial done by this tool :)

 # Changelog
+0.9 - version fro Qubes R4.1 based on deepin-screenshot provide new more easy way to draw, anotate on screenshots.
+No more scrot (it's not supported by new dom0 fedora 32)
 0.8 beta - Dom0 full log with all screenshot uploads.
 Possible to erase this log.
 Bug fix, before that all screenshots were stored at dom0 by default (thanks @heinrich-ulbricht).
 Now they removed by default.<br>
 0.7 beta - Now Qubes Screenshot Tool support command line arguments.
 You can setup some keybinding to skip all dailogs and quickly do the same job. e.g. `qvm-screenshot-tool.sh --region-only --imgurl --virtualmachine APPNAME`
 0.6 - Now possible to skip first dialog and make choice from command line: `--region-only` or `--fullscreen`